-- "Shell" is a command line interpreter and environment available for user interaction.
-It executes commands from user via keyboard or a file - There are several different shells available, each with pros and cons.
+"Shell" is a command line interpreter and environment available for user interaction.

+- A shell manages the interaction between the system and its users by reading commands from the keyboard, executing the commands, displaying the output. - > A shell can best be compared with a way of talking to the computer, a language. - There are several different shells available, each with pros and cons.
 Different features are supported by different shells.
 Examples of features: Command-line completion, Command history, mandatory argument prompt, automatic suggestions, auto-correction, etc - Bash-shell (bash) is the most common one.
-Other examples: tcsh, ksh - To determine which shell you are currently using, type the echo command followed by the system environment variable \$SHELL
+Other examples: csh, tcsh, ksh - To determine which shell you are currently using, type the echo command followed by the system environment variable \$SHELL

-\$ echo \$SHELL /bin/bash
+\$echo \$SHELL /bin/bash